LaurenceZanotti/who-unfollowed/README.md

-# **WHO UNFOLLOWED**
+# **Who Unfollowed**

 This tool shows you a list of people who are not following you back, along with some mixed functionality

 ## Usage

 First you will need a JSON or TXT file with JSONified array/list of your followers.
-You can use the utils.js code for that.
+You can use the util.js code for that.

 If you want to ignore some results, you can create a TXT file and type all the accounts you want line by line and include the file name as the third CLI argument.
-They won't appear in the results.
+Those accounts won't appear in the results.

 In the command line, type: